 Right-way Science Prize

-‘Right-way’ science is being recognised at the ESA Conference each year, with presenters speaking on ‘right-way’ science eligible for a $5,000 prize, supported by Bush Heritage Australia.
+‘Right-way’ science is recognised at the ESA Conference each year, with presenters speaking on ‘right-way’ science eligible for a $5,000 prize, supported by Bush Heritage Australia.

 ‘Right-way’ science is an approach to the practice of science that is based on respect, sharing knowledge, listening and learning.
 It brings together different frameworks for thinking for the benefit of people and country.
 ‘Right-way’ science recognises the sovereignty, connection and knowledge of Traditional Owners across the country.